virtusize/virtusize.github.io/source/find-by-fit/index.rst

 ----------------

 The integration of the Find by fit app is very similar to other Virtusize integrations.
+Start by creating a new page on your website and create a link to it.

 .. note::
     All :ref:`label-global-settings` can be used with this integration.